The best cleaning gadgets for your home (2023)

 That’s not all it can clean, though, as it can destroy bacteria, mold, and viruses, thanks to its PECO tech.

-You also can monitor your indoor air, with Volatile Organic Compounds, Particulate Matter 1.0, Particulate Matter 2.5, Particulate Matter 10, Carbon Dioxide, and Relative Humidity, all measured continuously.
-Each filter lasts for six months too, so they’re substantial value.
+You also can monitor your indoor air with Volatile Organic Compounds, Particulate Matter 1.0, Particulate Matter 2.5, Particulate Matter 10, Carbon Dioxide, and Relative Humidity.
+Each filter lasts for six months too.

 Dyson Omni-glide+ cordless vacuum ($369)

 Dyson’s smallest vacuum for hard floors, the Omni-glide+, has some pretty sweet tricks.

 It’ll go flat to the floor for cleaning under your cabinets.
 It picks up crud when pushed or pulled and glides around furniture.

 You also get a light pipe crevice tool, so you can see what you’re doing in tight spaces, and it converts to a handheld for furniture or your car.

 Oh, and it’s got all the suction power and air cleaning you’d expect from a Dyson.